Transport in Dubai: Trams

+Palm Monorail

+The Palm Monorail is a monorail line on the Palm Jumeirah island in Dubai, United Arab Emirates.
+It is operated by the UK-based Serco.
+The monorail connects the Palm Jumeirah to the mainland, with a planned further extension to the Red Line of the Dubai Metro.
+The line opened on April 30, 2009 as the Palm Jumeirah Monorail.
+It is the first monorail in the Middle East.

+The trains are driverless, with attendants for any emergency situations.It's currently runs from Gateway Station to Atlantis Aquaventure and stopped at the new Al Ittihad Park Station & Nakheel Mall station.

 Ports and water travel

 Dubai is served by two large commercial ports, Port Rashid and Port Jebel Ali.
 Various cruise ships dock in Dubai.
 Dubai Creek and Port Saeed are used by local traders in dhows.

 One of the more traditional means of getting across Dubai Creek between Bur Dubai and Deira is on abras, small boats that ferry passengers across the Creek between stations in Bastakiya and Bani Yas Road, for a nominal charge of 1 UAE dirhams.
 They can be rented, along with an operator, for 100 UAE dirhams, approximately US$27.

 The Marine Transport Agency, part of the Road and Transportation Agency, started the Dubai Water Bus System on Dubai Creek in July 2007.
 Years ago there used to be a seaplane service which used to take passengers to other parts of the emirates.